 Signs Of An Unhealthy Codependent Relationship

 It’s natural and even mentally healthy to depend on your partner for some things when you’re in a relationship.
 But there is a fine line between healthy boundaries and codependency.
 What is a codependent relationship?
+What are the signs of a codependent relationship?
 For example, if one of you lose sight of who you are, in order to please only the other person, the relationship can become very unhealthy.
 This is when a relationship can become toxic and extremely hard to break free from.

 I’ve had my fair share of bad relationship experiences, and when you’re in a codependent relationship it can take a long, long time to finally end it.